Food Allergies

 Diet

-A properly managed, well-balanced elimination diet (eg, allergen restriction) can lead to resolution of symptoms and help to avoid nutritional deficiencies.
+A properly managed, well-balanced elimination diet (eg, allergen restriction) can lead to resolution of symptoms of food allergy and help to avoid nutritional deficiencies.

 With elimination diets, exclude only those foods confirmed to provoke allergic reactions.
 Review obvious and hidden sources of food allergens.
 Be aware of the potential for exposures by routes other than ingestion, such as skin contact, or inhalation.
-This concern is particularly problematic for foods while they are being cooked, because proteins are dispersed in the steam (eg, frying fish, boiling milk).
+Inhalation of allergens may occur while some foods are being cooked because proteins are dispersed in the steam (eg, frying fish, boiling milk).
 Educate patients about the potential for food allergens to be present in medications and cosmetics.
+Occupational allergy/asthma to food proteins that are inhaled is also reported.[95]

 Anticipate potential candidates for food allergen cross-reactivity, such as the following:[22]

 Encourage avoidance of high-risk situations (eg, buffets, picnics) where accidental or inadvertent ingestion of food allergens can occur.
-Instruct patients to discuss their food allergies with restaurant and food establishment personnel.
+Advise patients to discuss their food allergies with restaurant and food establishment personnel.

 Emergency Plan